SStorm/areyousure/README.md

 ## Installation

+Grab the latest build from the releases section, or follow the build instructions below.

 You will need cmake, make and a C compiler for this.
 On a Debian-based distro something like this is like going to work: